hiperium/city-devices-module/functions/README.md

-## Hiperium City Device's Functions.
+## Hiperium Device's Functions.

 This project contains source code and supports files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- **device-data-function** - Function that retrieves devices' data from a DynamoDB table.
+- **device-read-function** - Function that retrieves devices' data from a DynamoDB table.
 - **device-update-function** - Function that updates devices' status in a DynamoDB table.

 The application uses AWS resources like Lambda and DynamoDB.